A 20-year time-out from mining for the North Fork Smith River and Rough and Ready Creek Watersheds and the Hunter Creek Headwaters

 According to the U.S. Forest Service, none of the several hundred existing claims in the two proposed withdrawal areas, have been found to be valid and none of the mining claimants have requested a valid existing rights determination.

-The Southwestern Oregon Mineral Withdrawal Area
+About the Southwestern Oregon Mineral Withdrawal Area

 The Hunter Creek and Pistol River headwaters and North Fork Smith River and Rough and Ready and Baldface Creeks watersheds proposed withdrawal areas include the following special land allocations, U.S. Forest Service recommendations for future management and congressional designations: